PerBothner/DomTerm/Architecture.md

 # Notes towards design and specification documents

+# Line vs character input modes

+In line input mode we can end up with double echoing:
+As you edit the input line, it is displayed.
+Then when the line is sent, the slave will normally echo the input.

+Ideally you'd want to integrate with the kernel terminal sub-system, to suppress echoing.
+In lieu of that, line editing mode could delete the input line from the DOM before sending them to the inferior.
+To avoid annoying flashing, this is done lazily:
+DomTerm waits to remove the input line until it gets some output from the inferior (usually the echo).

+In addition to "char mode" and "line mode" (like the Emacs term mode) there is an "auto mode" which watches the states of the inferior pty to automatically switch between them.
+In autoEditing mode, if we're currently in char mode, then a key event gets sent to the pty layer.
+If the pty is in non-canonical mode, the key event is sent to the server.
+If the pty is in canonical mode, then a message is sent back to the front-end, which switches to line mode, and processes the event.

 ## The WebTeminal object

 A WebTerminal class (should be renamed DomTerm?) encapsulates the